TomGeorgi/Ubiquitous-Computing/Laboratory_Two/Documentation.md

 ## 3.1.
 Advantages

 -
-    The advantage of the PS4 controller is its ease of use.
+    The advantage of the PS4 controller is its ease of use and the existence of analog sticks (potentiometers).
     If you compare this e.g. with a keyboard, a PS4 controller has a manageable number of possibilities to control the car, while a keyboard has much more control possibilities.
 This can be an advantage if you have a lot of control commands, but in our case it is a disadvantage because it makes our program much more complex for the end user.
+    The two sticks and the two triggers are not binary that means we can get analog values (0 - 256) for the movement between not pressed and fully pressed.
+This makes it way easier to control the speed or steering comparing to the keyboard.

-    As an example: If the user wants to drive forward, he simply presses the stick forward on the controller, while he could also enter the speed value via a number on the keyboard.
+    As an example: If the user wants to drive forward he simply presses the stick forward on the controller while he could also enter the speed value as a number on the keyboard.
 This would give the user much more control options, but it would also make the program more error-prone.
 This is normally not the case with the PS4 controller.
-Here it is calculated depending on the position of the stick and the car is passed on.
+With the controller the speed of the car is calculated depending on the position of the stick.

     Another advantage is the connection of controller and car.
 Once the devices are paired with each other, a Bluetooth connection is automatically established the next time both devices are started.